vinci1it2000/schedula/doc/allinone.rst

 ##################
 CO2MPAS All-In-One
 ##################
-A pre-populated folder with WinPython + CO2MPAS + Consoles for Windows.
+A pre-populated folder with WinPython + CO2MPAS + Consoles for *Windows*.

 Generic Tips
 ============